Teaching Award nominations

 The nomination letter should provide an integrated summary of the entire nomination dossier and make reference to evidence provided throughout.

-Each nomination letter should be limited to two pages.
+The nomination letter should be limited to two pages.
 Nomination letters are not included in the dossier page count.

 Nomination letters can be written by an individual nominator or co-written by multiple nominators.
 A co-written letter needs to be signed by all nominators.